aembke/fred.rs/CONTRIBUTING.md

 The code has the following structure:

 * The [commands](src/commands) folder contains the public interface and private implementation for each of the Redis commands, organized by category.
 This is roughly the same categorization used by the [public docs](https://redis.io/commands/).
 Each of these public command category interfaces are exposed as a trait with default implementations for each command.
 * The [clients](src/clients) folder contains public client structs that implement and/or override the traits from [the command category traits folder](src/commands/impls).
-The [interfaces](src/interfaces.rs) file contains the shared traits inherited by most of the command category traits, such as `ClientLike`.
+The [interfaces](src/interfaces.rs) file contains the shared traits required by most of the command category traits, such as `ClientLike`.
 * The [monitor](src/monitor) folder contains the implementation of the `MONITOR` command and the parser for the response stream.
 * The [protocol](src/protocol) folder contains the implementation of the base `Connection` struct and the logic for splitting a connection to interact with reader and writer halves in separate tasks.
 The [TLS interface](src/protocol/tls.rs) is also implemented here.
 * The [multiplexer](src/multiplexer) folder contains the logic that implements the sentinel and cluster interfaces.
 Clients interact with this struct via a message passing interface.
 The interface exposed by the `Multiplexer` attempts to hide all the complexity associated with sentinel or clustered deployments.